root-project/web/manual/math/index.md

 _**Example**_

-This example show how to check whether the matrix is singular before attempting to invert it.
+This example shows how to check whether the matrix is singular before attempting to invert it.

 {% highlight C++ %}
    TDecompLU lu(a);